Last Updated: 2/2/20 | February 2nd, 2020

 Rouen can be reached by car in just under two hours via the A13.
 Direct trains will take around 90 minutes and cost around 30 EUR per person.

 This gorgeous city is located on the Loire River about 2 hours from Paris.
 You’ll find gorgeous medieval half-timber houses that really give Orléans a traditional European feel.
-There are tons of medieval buildings still in use, many dating back to the 14th and 15th century.
+There are tons of medieval buildings still in use, many dating back to the 14th and 15th centuries.
 There are some incredible museums here too, including the sobering Musée Mémorial des enfants du Vel d’Hiv, which highlights the deportation of Jews and Roma to concentration camps during World War II and the Joan of Arc museum.

 Orléans can be reached by car in around 1 hour 30 minutes via the A10 or N20.
 A direct train will take around the same amount of time and cost around 20 EUR per person.